George Balanchine: Early auditions and training

-After graduating in 1921, Balanchine enrolled in the Petrograd Conservatory while working in the corps de ballet at the State Academic Theater for Opera and Ballet (formerly the State Theater of Opera and Ballet and known as the Mariinsky Ballet).
+After graduating in 1921, Balanchine enrolled in the Petrograd Conservatory while working in the corps de ballet at the State Academic Theater for Opera and Ballet.
+(This was formerly the State Theater of Opera and Ballet and known as the Mariinsky Ballet).
 His studies at the conservatory included advanced piano, music theory, counterpoint, harmony, and composition.
 Balanchine graduated from the conservatory in 1923, and danced as a member of the corps until 1924.
-While still in his teens, Balanchine choreographed his first work, a pas de deux named La Nuit (1920, music by Anton Rubinstein), a piece which the school of directors did not approve of or like.
-George Balanchine went about his choreography in an experimental way during the evening time.
+While still in his teens, Balanchine choreographed his first work, a pas de deux named La Nuit (1920, music by Anton Rubinstein). a piece which The school of directors did not approve of or like this work.

+Balanchine worked at his choreography in an experimental way during his evenings.
 He and his colleagues eventually performed this piece at the State School of Ballet.
 This was followed by another duet, Enigma, with the dancers in bare feet rather than ballet shoes.
 While teaching at the Mariinsky Ballet, he met Tamara Geva, his future wife.
-In 1923, with Geva and fellow dancers, Balanchine formed a small ensemble, the Young Ballet.
+In 1923, with Geva and fellow dancers, Balanchine formed a small ensemble, The Young Ballet.